kedacore/keda-docs/content/docs/2.9/scalers/loki.md

 ### Authentication Parameters

 Loki doesn't provide any kind of authentication out of the box.
-However, most commonly Loki is configured along with a Basic Auth, which is the only valid auth mode to be configured here.
+However, most commonly Loki is configured along with a Basic Auth or Bearer Auth, which are the only valid options for authentication here.

 You can use `TriggerAuthentication` CRD to configure the authentication.
 Specify `authModes` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below:

+**Bearer authentication:**
+- `authModes`: It must contain `bearer` in case of Bearer Authentication.
+Specify this in trigger configuration.
+- `bearerToken`: The token needed for authentication.
+This is a required field.

 **Basic authentication:**
 - `authMode`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.